Album (Land of the Lost): Plot

 Will awakens in the early morning to a high-pitched whirring sound which fills the jungle, but eventually it goes away, and only he can hear it.
 Holly sees that a creature has been breaking into their stores, so at Rick's suggestion she starts to build a trap and Will goes to weed the garden.

-Outside, he again hears the sound and this time follows it to the Lost City, momentarily distracted when the city's ruling Allosaurus.
+Outside, he again hears the sound and this time follows it to the Lost City, momentarily distracted by the city's ruling Allosaurus.
 Within, he enters a chamber with a matrix table filled with colored stones instead of crystals.
 On the ground is a pulsating blue crystal that attracts his attention.
 Picking it up, he sees his mother (Erica Hagen) materialize in a cloud of mist.
-Afterwards, he returns to High Bluff but does not speak of his encounter.
+Afterwards, he returns to High Bluff, but does not speak of his encounter.

 The next day, Holly's trap has not worked and Will again hears the sound.
 Holly hears it briefly as well, but dismisses it.
-Will is then summoned by the emanation to the Lost City but this time Holly follows him.
+Will is then summoned by the emanation to the Lost City, but this time Holly follows him.
 In the chamber, Will again witnesses the image of his mother while holding a blue stone.
 His mother calls for him, but he is interrupted by Holly, who sees nothing until she touches the blue crystal as well.
 Holding it together, they are both beckoned by their mother to "come home", but then she quickly adds, "Too late.
 Come tomorrow.
 Don't tell."
-Will explains to Holly that he wants to tell Rick about his discovery but for some reason he is unable to.
+Will explains to Holly that he wants to tell Rick about his discovery, but for some reason he is unable to.
 Holly replies that she will tell their father if he does not and Will sincerely hopes that she can.
 Will theorizes that they were looking through a time doorway that is open to a period when she was still alive.
 When Holly asks why her image is not very clear, her brother suggests that it might be because they do not remember her very well.
 With that, the two siblings, clearly heartbroken, return to High Bluff together.